Julissa93/connect4/README.md

 # Connect 4
 This is a take home project for Robin Games.
 The project took me about ~25 hours to build.
+Create React App was used to quickly start up the project.

 # Instructions To Run App On Your Machine
 1. Run `npm i` to install dependancies